The Old Testament

 This article briefly examines how the Old Testament scriptures were preserved and whether or not we can place our trust in what we read.

-Skeptics have pointed out that the oldest extant version of the Old Testament is less than 1,500 years old.
+Skeptics have pointed out that the most ancient extant version of the Old Testament has existed for less than 1,500 years.
 They state that, after centuries of copies, errors HAD to have crept into the original language text used to create a Bible translation.

 Biblical Preservation begins

+The start of what we now call Biblical preservation began with Moses (Deuteronomy 31:24-26).
 The tribe of Levi was charged to protect the Scriptures.
-Starting at the time of Moses Israel's religious leaders zealously preserved the writings that would become the Old Testament.
+Starting at the time of Moses Israel's religious leaders zealously preserved the writings that would become the first part of our modern Bibles.

 Joshua also told the children of Israel to place special emphasis on God's words (Joshua 8:34).
-As a side note, many people assume that Paul wrote more of the Bible than any other servant of God.
-Actually, Paul wrote more books than anyone else, but Moses wrote more in terms of volume.
-Each of Moses' five books are much longer than any of Paul's smaller books.
-All in all, Moses wrote about three times more raw material than Paul.
+As a side note, many people assume that Paul wrote more of the Bible than anyone did.
+Actually, Paul wrote more books than anyone did, but Moses wrote more in terms of volume.
+Moses wrote about three times more raw material than the apostle Paul did.